hmammana/javascript-style-guide/README.md

     }
     ```

-- Only put a semicolon at the end of the function statement when it's an anonymous function declaration.
+- Only put a semicolon at the end of the function expressions.
     ```js
     // DON'T
     var foo = function () {